 The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays a significant part in assisting low and moderate-income buyers get mortgage loans.
 An office of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) helps individuals get

 FHA helps first-time buyers and others who might not be able to qualify for a traditional loan by themselves, by providing mortgage insurance to the private lenders.

 Interest rates for an FHA loan are usually the current interest rate, but the down payment with an FHA loan are below those of conventional loans.
 The required down payment may be as low as 3 percent and the closing costs might be packaged in the mortgage loan.

 Guaranteed by the Department of Veterans Affairs, a VA loan is offered to service people and veterans.
 This particular loan requires no down payment, has mimimal closing costs, and provides the advantage of a competitive rate of interest.
 While the VA does not finance the loans, it does issue a certificate of eligibility to apply for a VA mortgage.

 You can finance your down payment using a second mortgage that closes along with the first.
 Most of the time, the piggyback loan is for 10 percent of the home's amount, while the first mortgage covers 80 percent.
 Rather than the usual 20 percent down payment, the buyer will just have to pull together the remaining 10 percent.

 - Carry-Back loans

-Need to talk about down payment options?
-Call us at (334) 285-8850.
+Need to talk about the best options for down payments?
+Give us a call: (334) 285-8850.